A backward ergodic theorem along trees and its consequences for free group actions: Introduction

 It is a celebrated theorem of Lindenstrauss \cite{Lindenstrauss} that the pointwise ergodic property is true for the pmp actions of all countable amenable groups along tempered \Folner sequences and this was extended by Butkevich in \cite{Butkevich} to all countable left-cancellative amenable semigroups.

 Amenability, or rather the fact that the \Folner sets $F_n$ are almost invariant, is essential for the pointwise ergodic property as it ensures that the limit of averages is an invariant function.
 This is why, to obtain a version of the pointwise ergodic property for nonamenable (semi)groups, e.g. for the nonabelian free groups $\F_r$, one has to imitate the almost invariance of finite sets by taking weighted averages instead, so that the weight of the boundary is small.
-The first instance of this was proven independently by Grigorchuk \cites{Gri87,Gri99,Gri00} and by Nevo \cite{Nevo}:
+The first instance of this was proven by Grigorchuk \cite{Gri87,Gri99,Gri00}, and independently by Nevo (for $L^2$ functions \cite{Nevo}), and by Nevo and Stein \cite{NS}: